perl11/perl11-blog/content/p5p-incompetence.md

 Note that p5p argues the opposite way.
 They want to add even more run-time branches to the ops, without any justification.

-perl5 has no proper stack. their stack is on the heap. which is 50x slower to access and needs manual destruction. destruction on the stack is free. the stack is also not refcounted.
+perl5 has no proper stack.
+Their stack is on the heap. which is 50x slower to access and needs manual destruction.
+Destruction on the stack is free.
+The stack is also not refcounted. *(Thanksfully, but they want to dstroy even that nowadays.)*

-perl needs to optimize special arithmetic op sequences to use unboxed integers and strings on the stack.
+Perl needs to optimize special arithmetic op sequences to use unboxed integers and strings on the stack.
 There's a reason why in normal languages short lived variables are kept on the stack and not on the heap.
 Why values can easily be updated.  cperl does experiment in